Guides

 <h1>A quick intro to Harold JS</h1>

-{{> docs-sidebar-left}} here is nothing more than a separate .hbs file located in the partials directory.
-It will be injected precisely in this place in the code.
+{{> docs-sidebar-left}} is a separate .hbs file located in the partials directory.
+Harold injects it exactly at that place in the template.

 {{> head